 Did you know that in addition to collecting email contacts you also should maintain a healthy email list?

 It’s likely that some of your contacts will change interests, jobs, or email addresses and will become disengaged with your emails.
 Your task, if you choose to accept it, is to regularly clean out your contact list, improving your email marketing scores and list health.
-Good health is important for your body, it’s also important for your budget.
+Good health is important for your list, it’s also important for your budget.

 When is it Better to Have Fewer Subscribers?